jaxdem.forces#

 This allows for creating composite force models (e.g., a total force being the sum of a spring force and a damping force).

-Compute the force vector acting on particle \(i\) due to particle \(j\).
+Compute the force and torque vector acting on particle \(i\) due to particle \(j\).

 Parameters:

-• i (int) – Index of the first particle (on which the force is acting).
+• i (int) – Index of the first particle (on which the interaction acts).

-• j (int) – Index of the second particle (which is exerting the force).
+• j (int) – Index of the second particle (which is exerting the interaction).

 • state (State) – Current state of the simulation.